d4rklynk/divest-google/README.md

 This guide is meant to be used for those who want to remove their google account.
 Did you ever wonder : What am I losing if I remove my Google account ?
 Well, this page is for you.
 For example: Don't forget your passwords on chrome or don't forget your contact synchronisation with Google Contacts.
 It worth notice that this guide is only here to help you deleting your google account, you can still use Google Maps, Google Contact (but without synchronization) and Google Messages for instance.

+## Notes<a name="notes"></a>
+If you want good alternatives and/or more privacy, I suggest you to go on this website -> https://www.privacyguides.org

 __Feel free to ask for changes__
 ## Glossary<a name="glossary"></a>